 Can fault be determined solely by damage?

 No, fault cannot be determined solely by vehicle damage.
-Additional evidence, like witness statements, dashcam footage, and police reports, are often more decisive.
+Additional pieces of evidence, such as witness statements, dashcam footage, and police reports, are often more decisive.

 Do insurance companies always agree on fault?